codingconcepts/blog-posts/posts/how-i-test-endpoints.md

 * For each of the test cases:
   * Create a valid request for the endpoint using a struct.
   * Modify it to make it invalid.
-  * Marshal the stuct to something we can chuck at the endpoint.
+  * Marshal the stuct to something we can throw at the endpoint.
   * Perform some expectations.

 Like in the service code, I've included any helpers I've used to A) keep the code clean and B) give you something to copy/paste if you think it'd be useful: